chenweigao/myblog/docs/views/Others/zen_of_python.md

 sidebar: false
 ---

-> -- By Tim Peters
+> Zon of Python -- By Tim Peters
+>
+> 翻译 -- weigao chen
 <!-- more -->

 Beautiful is better than ugly.